Tariat: Geography

 Tariat is located 195 km northwest of Tsetserleg, the capital of the province.
 To west of the town is Khorgo-Terkhiin Tsagaan Nuur National Park, noted for its striking crater Khorgo.

 The Chuluut River flows through the district.
 In 1977 the Soviet geologist Kavel discovered rock images along the river.

+Administrative divisions

+The district is divided into seven bags, which are: